dy/watr/readme.md

 Main goal is to get very fluent with wasm text and to know it.

-Also it provides tiny _wasm repl_: https://audio-lab.github.io/watr/repl.html.
+Also it provides tiny _webassembly text (wabt) repl_: https://audio-lab.github.io/watr/repl.html.

 Experiments: